metabrainz/picard/docs/options.rst

 Picard can download Cover Art from a number of sources, and you can choose which sources you want Picard to download cover art from:

++ **Amazon:** Amazon often has cover art when other sites don't, however whilst this art is almost always for the correct Artist/Album, it may not be the absolute correct cover art for the specific Release that you have tagged your music with.
 + **Cover Art Archive:** The Cover Art Archive (CAA) is MusicBrainz own archive of cover art in cooperation with the Internet Archive (archive.org).
 If art is available there, the Cover Art Archive is the most comprehensive database of cover art (front covers, back covers, booklets, CDs etc.).
-+ **Amazon:** Amazon often has cover art when other sites don't, however whilst this art is almost always for the correct Artist/Album, it may not be the absolute correct cover art for the specific Release that you have tagged your music with.
 + **Sites on the whitelist:** See `Style/Relationships/URLs/Cover_art_whitelist`_

-Note: CD Baby and other whitelist sites are no longer being used by MusicBrainz for new Cover Art.
+  .. note:: CD Baby and other whitelist sites are no longer being used by
+    MusicBrainz for new Cover Art.